microsoftgraph/microsoft-graph-docs/concepts/tutorials.md

 Don't see your preferred language or platform?
 Request a tutorial for it on [UserVoice](https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests).

+For any issues with the sample code please refer to their own GitHub project.

 ## Scenario-based tutorials

 The following tutorials focus on specific scenarios for using the Microsoft Graph.